zerilliworks/CookieSync/readme.md

 ## Cookie Sync
 ### A Silly Application to Store Cookie Clicker Saves

-This application is the result of some weekend tinkering after beoming sick of emailing Cookie Clicker save data to myself.
+This application is the result of some weekend tinkering after becoming sick of emailing Cookie Clicker save data to myself.

 CookieSync is written PHP using Laravel.
 It is capable of decoding Cookie Clicker save data (mostly) and keeping track of saves for each user.
 Log in or create an account in one step to start saving.
 Very little data is collected --